How to use a to-do list: Remembering Tasks Is Exhausting

 Achievement and Productivity: Keep yourself motivated.
 Ticking items off a checklist gives you proof of what we have accomplished and achieved in the day, or the last week or over the months.

-To-do lists are a great motivational tool because it gives clarity to you goals.
-Listing steps in the process to accomplish your goal giving you achievable short-term goals.
+To-do lists are a great motivational tool because it gives clarity to your goals.
+Listing steps in the process to accomplish your goal gives you achievable short-term goals.
 The feeling of success every time you tick off an item off that you are close to completing your goals.

 In the 1920s Russian psychologist, Bluma Zeigarnik carried out a study and identified what she called the “Zeigarnik effect” where people remember things they need to do far better than things they’ve accomplished.